Polarren/ECE385-Digital-Systems/README.md

-# ECE385-final-project-Ximin-Chen-Yuhang-Ren
+# ECE385-final-project: I Wanna Be The Zuofu
-I wanna be the zuofu
+Author: Ximin Chen & Yuhang Ren

 Download the program and load in DE2-115

-Becoming zuofu and beat the FPGA!
+Becoming Zuofu and beat the FPGA!